hamidrezafarzin/TechCafe-Backend/README.md

   - [License](#license)

 ## Introduction
+CafeTech is a dynamic startup dedicated to enhancing event experiences.
+We specialize in organizing a diverse range of events, spanning both in-person gatherings and virtual meetups.
+Our mission is to connect people, foster knowledge-sharing, and create unforgettable moments through our innovative event platform.

 This the backend source code of tech cafe website. used django rest framework and postgres database